emericg/SmartServoFramework/doc/BuildInstructions.md

 * Doxygen (**ONLY** needed to generate the documentation)

 Using Linux?
-* liblockdev (used to lock the serial port to a single software instance, which will save you from a lot of potential head scratching errors...)
+* liblockdev (OPTIONAL) (used to lock the serial port to a single software instance, which will save you from a lot of potential head scratching errors...)

 ### Building SmartServoFramework library (Linux and Mac OS X)